Ritsumeikan Asia Pacific University

 Major

-• If a student completes 16 or more credits from among the designated subjects for an Area of Study (including up to 4 credits for seminar subjects), then the name of that registered Area of Study will be noted as their major on their diploma.
+• If a student completes 16 or more credits from among the designated subjects for their registered Area of Study (including up to 4 credits for seminar subjects), then the name of that Area of Study will be noted as their Major on their diploma.

 Minor

-• In addition to a major, students can also register one of the other Areas of Study as a minor.
-If a student completes 12 or more credits from among the designated subjects for the Area of Study they registered as a minor (including up to 4 credits for seminar subjects), then the name of that Area of Study will be noted as their minor on their diploma.
+• If a student completes 12 or more credits from among the designated subjects for the Area of Study they registered as their Minor (including up to 4 credits for seminar subjects), then the name of that Area of Study will be noted as their Minor on their diploma.

-• Furthermore, students can only have a minor if they have fulfilled the requirements for their major Area of Study to appear on their diploma.
-If a student only fulfils the requirements for their minor Area of Study, the name of their minor will not be noted on their diploma.
+• Furthermore, a student’s Minor will only be noted on their diploma if they have also fulfilled all the requirements for their Major.
+If a student only fulfils the requirements for their Minor, and not their Major, then neither the name of their Major or their Minor will be noted on their diploma.

 Eligible Semesters 1st Semester – Final Semester

-Registration Period Students can register/change their Areas of Study at any point between the start of Period A and end of Correction Period 2
+Registration Periods Students can register/change their Areas of Study at any point between the start of Period A and end of Correction Period 2

 (Including during Period B and Correction Period 1)